Understanding the true cost per resolution with and without AI in 2026

 This workflow illustrates how a Zendesk AI agent handles a ticket, which can impact the cost per resolution with and without AI.

-A better way: Clear pricing with eesel AI
+A complementary way: Clear pricing with eesel AI

 Transparent and predictable pricing

-We built eesel AI with a different approach in mind.
+We built eesel AI to work seamlessly within your support ecosystem.
 Our plans are based on a simple, predictable metric: the number of monthly AI interactions, where one interaction is just one AI reply or one AI action.

 Team$299Up to 1,000Predictable cost for startups